 About Dr Chloe Yale Pinto

 Dr Chloe Yale Pinto is Assistant Professor in English at Northeastern University London.
-Her teaching specialisms include literature from 1900-present and literary theory.
-She graduated as Valedictorian from Northeastern University London with a BA in English (First) and was awarded the University of London Sir Charles Harris Prize for achieving the highest overall degree results worldwide.
+She graduated as Valedictorian from New College of the Humanities with a BA in English (First) and was awarded the University of London Sir Charles Harris prize for achieving the highest overall degree results worldwide.
 Following this she took the MSt in Literature (1900-Present) at The Queen’s College, University of Oxford (Distinction).
-Chloe completed her AHRC funded PhD in English (Criticism and Culture) at Pembroke College, University of Cambridge and is currently the first Visiting Scholar in Critical Antisemitism Studies, Discrimination and Human Rights at the Woolf Institute, University of Cambridge.
+Chloe completed her AHRC funded PhD in English (Criticism and Culture) at Pembroke College, University of Cambridge and was recently awarded the first Visiting Research Fellowship in Critical Antisemitism Studies, Discrimination and Human Rights at the Woolf Institute, University of Cambridge.

 PhD in English (Criticism and Culture), University of Cambridge